IcedFrisby/IcedFrisby/README.md

 ### Global Setup

-Global defines default options for all IcedFrisby tests.
+`globalSetup` defines default options for all tests.

 #### request.baseUri
 Base URI/URL that will be prepended to every request.